BEFORE A FLOOD

 - Clean and disinfect everything that got damaged by water.
 Mud left from floodwater can contain sewage and chemicals.

-10/2017 - The Santa Clara Valley Water District unveiled a comprehensive Flood Protection Resource page at its recent annual Winter Emergency Operations and Preparedness Workshop.
-Community information resources include flood insurance, flood zones, sandbags locations, emergency alerts and more.
+The Santa Clara Valley Water District also provides a comprehensive Flood Protection Resource page with valuable community information resources, including flood insurance, flood zones, sandbags locations, emergency alerts and more.